 Hydrogen is the most efficient fuel since it has the highest heating value/weight relationship of all fuels.
 It produces double or triple energy than most of commonly used fuels, and reacts rapidly with oxygen.

-It is the cleanest fuel.
-Unlike coal-based fuels and petroleum derivatives, hydrogen produces no harmful elements during combustion.
+Hydrogen is the cleanest fuel, because unlike fossil fuels, it does not produce harmful elements in combustion such as greenhouse gases, particles and nanoparticles in suspension.
 Only energy and clean water are produced when hydrogen is combined with oxygen in a fuel cell.
 In addition, it is a silent process.
 It should be noted that a hydrogen leak is immediately dispersed in the air and does not pollute neither soil nor water.